Lecture: Norway's Priorities in the Arctic

 How can science and art work together?
 Marine mammal biologist Dr.

-present their fieldwork and collaboration investigating the
+will present their fieldwork and collaboration investigating the

 environmental factors change the movement and behavior of top

 marine predators.
-Coryell-Martin works in the
+Coryell-Martin works in the tradition of

 Suggested donation: $5